scaffold-eth/se-2-docs/docs/components/BlockieAvatar.md

 Show a blockie (bar code profile icon) component for a public address.

-If the address has an ENS avatar linked to it, will show it, otherwise will show the generated blockie.
+If the address has an ENS avatar linked to it, will show it.
+Otherwise, will show the generated blockie.

 ![BlockieAvatar Example](/img/BlockieAvatar.png)